 And although the skin is discolored, it is still no guarantee that the skin will not be burned by the real sun rays.
 Always keep lubricating!
 People who often go under the sunbed are 75 percent more likely to have skin cancer.

 Tip 4 – Protect babies and children even better

 The baby skin has no protective pigment yet, so it is better to keep the baby out of the sun for the first year of life.
 Then let the child get used to the sun and rub the skin well with sun cream with a high factor.
 Lubricate preferably 30 minutes before they go into the sun.
 Spread very generously and every two hours, a thin layer prevents UV light.
 And also take the ears with you when applying.

-Not only the use of good sun protection, but also wearing sun protective clothing is very important.
-Wear a cap or hat, this provides good protection for the head, face, neck and shoulders and reduces the risk of sunstroke.
-Also put on sunglasses with UV filter to protect your eyes.
+Not only the use of good sun protection but also wearing sun-protective clothing is very important.
+Wear a cap or hat, this provides good protection for the head, face, neck, and shoulders and reduces the risk of sunstroke.
+Also, put on sunglasses with a UV filters to protect your eyes.